Next Generation NCLEX-RN® Test Plan

 Integrated Processes

-Nurses must understand how to prioritize patient care, recognize and address changes in patients' situations, and work well with the rest of the healthcare team.
+Nurses must understand how to prioritize patient care, recognize and address patient situation changes, and work well with the rest of the healthcare team.
 For instance, nurses might need to use information technology to assist with patient care and documentation or apply ethical and legal ideas in various situations.
-This requires an understanding of all four of the client's need categories.
-In light of this, Integrated Processes evaluate a candidate's capacity to practice clinical reasoning and critical thinking in all facets of nursing care.
-This category's core procedures are as follows:
+Integrated Processes evaluate your capacity to practice clinical reasoning and critical thinking in all facets of nursing care.

 Thinking critically, providing evidence-based solutions, and prioritizing concerns.

-Collecting data, planning, implementing, and evaluating in order to approach client care scientifically.
+Collecting data, planning, implementing, and evaluating to approach client care scientifically.

 Includes verbal and nonverbal (i.e., written/electronic records) interactions between nurses, clients, and other healthcare professionals.